 Homemade Spinach Manicotti

 The secret to the best, irresistible manicotti is to make them from scratch with my easy homemade crespelles, which are basically Italian crepes.
-These spinach and cheese manicotti are filled with three cheeses – ricotta, mozzarella and parmesan, then topped with homemade sauce.
-So damn delicious!
+It takes a little more time but it’s worth it!
+If you prefer using manicotti pasta, you can see my Baked Beef and Cheese Manicotti Recipe here.

-It’s been quite a while since I made manicotti, and decided to re-shoot this recipe because it’s so good, a dish you would be proud to serve and the perfect Holiday dish.
-Wow, I think I forgot just how good it was!
-It’s great for Christmas or Christmas Eve if you’re planning a dinner party, you can double the recipe and make two trays.
+Manicotti is a great dish for Christmas or Christmas Eve.
+If you’re planning a dinner party, you can double the recipe and make two trays.
 Serve it with a crisp salad and some bread on the side if you wish.

 We had this for dinner last night and Tommy who’s pretty critical and picky, gave me the biggest compliment, he said it tastes like Pastosa Ravioli.
 If you live in New York and have tried Pastosa’s, you’ll know why that’s a compliment!
 I usually make my own homemade sauce, but last night I cheated and used Delallo’s Pomodoro Fresco because I’m obsessed (not a sponsored post, it’s just the best jarred sauce ever)!
 Like Pastosa, I only use Polly-O ricotta for the filling (yes, it makes a difference) as well as their mozzarella, which I prefer to grate myself by hand.

 What’s the difference between manicotti and cannelloni ?